Juno (mythology): Juno in the Capitoline triad

 The first mention of a Capitoline triad refers to the Capitolium Vetus.
 The only ancient source who refers to the presence of this divine triad in Greece is Pausanias X 5, 1–2, who mentions its existence in describing the Φωκικόν in Phocis.
 The Capitoline triad poses difficult interpretative problems.
 It looks peculiarly Roman, since there is no sure document of its existence elsewhere either in Latium or Etruria.
 A direct Greek influence is possible but it would be also plausible to consider it a local creation.
 Dumézil advanced the hypothesis it could be an ideological construction of the Tarquins to oppose new Latin nationalism, as it included the three gods that in the Iliad are enemies of Troy.
 It is probable Latins had already accepted the legend of Aeneas as their ancestor.
 Among ancient sources indeed Servius states that according to the Etrusca Disciplina towns should have the three temples of Jupiter, Juno and Minerva at the end of three roads leading to three gates.
-Vitruvius writes that the temples of these three gods should be located on the most elevated site, isolated from the other.
-To his Etruscan founders the meaning of this triad might have been related to peculiarly Etruscan ideas on the association of the three gods with the birth of Herakles and the siege of Troy, in which Minerva plays a decisive role as a goddess of destiny along with the sovereign couple Uni Tinia.
+Vitruvius writes that the temples of these three gods should be located on the most elevated site, isolated from the others.
+To his Etruscan founders, the meaning of this triad might have been related to peculiarly Etruscan ideas on the association of the three gods with the birth of Herakles and the siege of Troy, in which Minerva plays a decisive role as a goddess of destiny along with the sovereign couple Uni Tinia.